 Non-Variceal Upper GI Bleeding with Dr. Navin Kumar

 Acute gastrointestinal bleeding is a broad topic with a range of manifestations, from scant hematochezia to the exsanguinating variceal hemorrhages.
-In this part 1 of 2 interviews, Dr. Navin Kumar discusses the management of acute non-variceal upper GI bleeding and the evidence behind some of the major interventions, such as transfusion threshold, proton pump inhibitors, and risk stratification scores.
+In this part 1 of 2 interviews (part 2), Dr. Navin Kumar discusses the management of acute non-variceal upper GI bleeding and the evidence behind some of the major interventions, such as transfusion threshold, proton pump inhibitors, and risk stratification scores.

 This podcast is part of the series, Curbside Consults, which complements the foundational information in Rotation Prep by taking a deep dive into key topics with expert clinicians and educators.
 As we explore the details of pathophysiology and critique the evidence behind clinical practice, these conversations are intended to give you better understanding of the topic and greater confidence when treating your patients.